TIPS FOR A PET-FRIENDLY WINTER

 * Make sure antifreeze is inaccessible, and clean up any spills in your garage immediately.
 Antifreeze has a sweet taste animals find irresistible, but it can be deadly if swallowed.

-Thanks, Not
+Give Thanks, Not Turkey Bones

 * Keep turkey, ham or any other leftover bones away from pets.
 Bones can tear or obstruct your pet’s intestinal tract.